camunda/camunda-docs/docs/reference/bpmn-processes/receive-tasks/receive-tasks.md

 title: "Receive tasks"
 ---

-Receive tasks are referencencing a message; these are used to wait until a proper message is received.
+Receive tasks reference a message; these are used to wait until a proper message is received.

 ![Receive Tasks](assets/receive-tasks.png)